MariamElnady/FEEMwork/README.md

 ## Calculating HIX and BIX

 The excitation and emission wavelength pairs used in older FEEM software differ slightly from the current CWRS Aqualog instrument.
 Use the modified code below when calculating HIX and BIX values.
+Put this code before the [*cwrshelpr*](https://github.com/bentrueman/cwrshelpr) HIX/BIX code!

 ```r
 calculate_indices <- function(x)